amgoncalves/sassy-twitter/README.md

 ## Documentation

-This Github has a [developer's Wiki](https://github.com/amgoncalves/sassy-twitter/wiki).
+This project has a [developer's Wiki](https://github.com/amgoncalves/sassy-twitter/wiki).

 ## Version